-However, as stated above, Apple has since explained on a new section of its site that these are in fact mapping vehicles collecting data to be used in future versions of Apple Maps.
-If you've seen one of these vehicles in person and are worried that you'll end up on Apple's version of Google's Street View, don't worry - Apple has placed an emphasis on privacy and will ensure that faces and licence plates in images will be blurred before being published.
+However, as mentioned earlier, Apple has since explained on a new section of its site that these are in fact mapping vehicles collecting data to be used in future versions of Apple Maps.
+If you've seen one of these vehicles in person and are worried that you'll end up on Apple's version of Google's Street View, don't worry - Apple has placed an emphasis on privacy and will ensure that faces and license plates in images will be blurred before being published.

-The website has even listed all the locations that Apple’s cars will be driving around throughout July, so if (for whatever reason) you want to see the mapping vehicles, head on over to the Apple Vehicles page and take a look.
+The website has even listed all the locations that Apple’s cars will be driving around, so if (for whatever reason) you want to see the mapping vehicles, head on over to the Apple Vehicles page and take a look.

 If Apple is indeed making an iCar, electric or fully automated, we probably won’t be seeing it on public roads any time soon!